AndersDeath/diary2/000-current.md

 # 11 Februar - Sonntag - Berlin - 509 Tag der Einwanderung

 I did nothing today.
 I decided to make a classic Sunday.
 In the morning I just went for a short walk.
 After that I did several things and had a nice dinner with Doner.
 I finally booked a restraraunt for 14th of February.
+I am not so romantic but I suppese that it will be